Welcome to our dedicated project website for the future of 31-37 Duke Street

 Proposals for the redevelopment of 31-37 Duke Street

-Sketch view of proposal looking North on Duke Street
+Sketch view of proposal looking north on Duke Street

 Duke Street Property is bringing forward proposals for the redevelopment of 31-37 Duke Street, to provide high-quality, modern office and retail, food & beverage and hospitality space.